openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/01-create-repo.md

 There is a Gogs Git Server deployed on your OpenShift cluster which you can use for version control during this lab.
-Go to Gogs web:
+Open Gogs in a new browser tab:

 <https://gogs-[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com>

 Log in with the following credentials:
-* Username: `developer`
+* Username: *developer*
-* Password: `developer`
+* Password: *developer*

 Click on the plus icon on the top navigation bar and then on **New Repository**.